meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 174
 ---
 You have a Terraform configuration that defines a single virtual machine with no references to it.
-You have run terraform apply to create the resource, and then removed the resource definition from your Terraform configuration file.What will happen when you run terraform apply in the working directory again?
+You have run terraform apply to create the resource, and then removed the resource definition from your Terraform configuration file.
+What will happen when you run terraform apply in the working directory again?

 - A. Nothing
 - B. Terraform will destroy the virtual machine